carnage999-max/fractional/fullstack/README.md

 ```

 Warnings during `npm run build` about dynamic routes are expected—the API handlers require runtime context and stay dynamic.

+## Deploying to AWS Amplify

+1. **Connect the repository** and set `fullstack/` as the app root when prompted by Amplify.
+2. **Add the environment variables** listed above (at least `OPERATOR_ID`, `OPERATOR_KEY`, `PINATA_JWT`, WalletConnect IDs, and `SMART_CONTRACT_ARTIFACT_DIR=./smart-contract/artifacts`).
+Mark secrets as protected.
+3. **Amplify uses** the included [`amplify.yml`](./amplify.yml) build spec:
+	- Installs dependencies with `npm ci`.
+	- Copies `../smart contract/artifacts` into `./smart-contract/artifacts` so server code can read the ABI/bytecode at runtime.
+	- Runs `npm run build` to produce the Next.js output.
+4. Trigger a build and verify that minting an asset, buying shares, and fractionalizing work against your configured Hedera network.

+If you adjust the Solidity contracts later, run `npx hardhat compile` inside `smart contract/` and commit the refreshed `artifacts/` before pushing to Amplify.

 ## Key API routes